 Mary’s Place – Seattle

 Mary’s Place works to empower homeless women, children, and families by providing services such as day/night shelters, hot meals, and resources for employment.
-Mary’s Place has volunteer opportunities that range from being a mentor to hosting a party.
+Mary’s Place has volunteer opportunities that range from being a mentor to hosting a party or drive.

 Multi-Service Center – Federal Way, Kent, Burien